bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Division</h4>

-Division is a bit trickier in Sass as the forward slash, /, used to perform division is already used in some CSS property values.
-Generally speaking, division will take place when any part of the value uses a variable, if the value is wrapped in parentheses, or if the value is used as part of another equation.
+<p>Division is a bit trickier in Sass as the forward slash, /, used to
+perform division is already used in some CSS property values.
+Generally speaking, division will take place when any part of the value uses a variable, if the value is wrapped in parentheses, or if the value is used as part of another equation.</p>

-When using one unit of measurement in division the value will reside in that unit.
-When using two units of measurement, however, the resulting value will be unitless.
+<p>When using one unit of measurement in division the value will reside in
+that unit.
+When using two units of measurement, however, the resulting value will be unitless.</p>

 <h4>Sass</h4>